darbyjohnston/toucan/README.md

 FFmpeg Encoding
 ===============
 Toucan can send rendered images to the FFmpeg command line program for encoding.
-The images can be sent as either the y4m format or RGB images.
+The images can be sent as either the y4m format or raw video.
 The images are piped directly to FFmpeg without the overhead of disk I/O.

 Example command line using the y4m format:
 ```